DepriFromEarth/dodsfig/docs/setup/clean_up.md

 ---
-description: How to completely reset DOD:S, including uninstalling mastercomfig or other configs.
+description: How to completely reset DOD:S, including uninstalling dodsfig or other configs.
 ...
 # Clean Up